Neurology Diagnostic Tests

 Sleep-deprived EEG

-This type of EEG is performed first thing in the morning.
-Patients are asked to remain awake the night before the test.
+This type of EEG is performed early in the morning.
+Patients are asked to stay awake the night before the test.

-Wear comfortable clothes to the test.
-Wash and dry your hair the evening before the appointment and do not use gel, mouse or hairspray.
+Wear comfortable clothing to the test.
+Wash and dry your hair the evening before the appointment and do not use gel, mousse or hairspray.

 Please follow any other instructions given to you when the test was booked.